Thoughts of suicide are surprisingly common. At any given time, around 1 in 25 people is thinking about suicide to some degree.

 These losses are not inevitable.
 With the right skills, anyone can learn to save a life—and together, they can turn the tide in the places where they live, work, play, and learn.Learn more about suicide and prevention

 LivingWorks' approach to suicide prevention is based on integrated training that empowers everyone to play a role.
-Each individual can make a difference, and together, a group of trainees creates a safety network for those in need.
+Each individual can make a difference, and together, a group of participants creates a safety network for those in need.

 The result?
 Communities, workplaces, schools, and organizations that are safer for everyone.See the community model in action